davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 * Nicely formatted list of options and descriptions
 * Ability to accept "negetable" options (we'll talk about that in a second)

-Further, I've gone to the trouble to make sure that a restrictive option like `--color` clearly indicates the acceptable values as well as the default.
+Further, I've gone to the trouble to make sure that `--color` clearly indicates the acceptable values as well as the default.
 Finally, I've made sure that all options are available in short-form (for easy typing on the command line) and long-form (for clarity when scripting and configuring our app).

 Here's the code that makes this happen (if you aren't familiar with methadone, the method `on` behaves almost exactly like the `on` method in `OptionParser`):